 Every month, you get a number of snacks from a different country.
 You also get a delightful little magazine in the box that tells you more about each snack.

-Each year, they have a December box that deviates from their norm; the holiday box has snacks from several different countries all on the holiday theme.
+Each year, they have a December box that deviates from their norm; the Universal Yums Holiday Box has snacks from several different countries all on the holiday theme.
 For example, my December box had a bag of Turkey and Stuffing Chips from Scotland and some Gingerbread and Apple Chocolates from Germany.

 Our box also came with a fun little scoring grid that encouraged us to rank the snacks together each night.